ireceptorplus-inesctec/acl-dashboard/README.md

 # acl-dashboard

-Access control dashboard for an easy and interactive management of user-based permissions on the [ADC Middleware](https://github.com/ireceptorplus-inesctec/adc-middleware)
+Access control dashboard for interactive management of user-based permissions of AIRR repositories protected by the [adc-middleware](https://github.com/ireceptorplus-inesctec/adc-middleware)

 The access is managed via a set of authorization profiles (*public*, *statistics* and *raw_sequence*), refered as scoped throughout the document